 Three ways that businesses can support LGBT+ people after Pride Month

 It looks like a party.
+But at the end of the month, the rainbows vanish.

-There are still a few, here and there.
+There are still a few here and there.
 But the difference is palpable.

 Is the party over?
+Well, not exactly.

-Support for LGBT+ people in the UK
+Support for LGBT+ people

+It isn’t all rainbows, despite what that high street might suggest.
 LGBT+ people are still discriminated against.
 The progress made in the last few decades is constantly being undermined and threatened.
+Misinformation and the uncontested viewpoints of a vocal few threaten to remove the hard-won rights of LGBT+ people.

 And it’s working.